egite/GoPro-GPS-Date-Time-SRT-file-creator/README.md

 # GoPro GPS Date-Time SRT file creator

 Generate `.srt` subtitle files that show the interpolated GPS UTC time at every frame, from GoPro `.MP4` clips with embedded GPMF telemetry.
 The SRT can then be burned into the video with ffmpeg or used as a reference track in editors.
+Useful when when watching video of a flight to correpond events to GPS time for later review of flight data.

 ## What's in this repo